Choushinsei Flashman

-Choushinsei Flashman (超新星フラッシュマン, Chōshinsei Furasshuman) is a Japanese television show broadcast on TV Asahi from 1986 to 1987.
-It was the tenth instalment in the Super Sentai metaseries produced by Toei Company, replacing Dengeki Sentai Changeman.
-It ran for 50 episodes before it was replaced by Hikari Sentai Maskman.
+Choushinsei Flashman (超新星フラッシュマン, Chōshinsei Furasshuman) is a Japanese television tokusatsu series broadcast by TV Asahi.
+The series is the tenth installment of Super Sentai.
+Directed by Minoru Yamada, it stars Touta Tarumi, Kihachirō Uemura, Yasuhiro Ishiwata, Youko Nakamura, Mayumi Yoshida, Koji Shimizu, Yutaka Hirose, Sayoko Hagiwara and Jouji Nakata.
+It aired from March 1, 1986 to February 21, 1987, replacing Dengeki Sentai Changeman and was replaced by Hikari Sentai Maskman.

-The show also aired in South Korea from 1989, where it saw popularity.

-Yutaka Izubuchi designed all the characters in the series.
-He would return to design characters for Tokumei Sentai Go-Busters.

-In 2018, the costume worn by the character Red Flash was sold for ¥1,553,000 on Yahoo Auctions in Japan.

 Storyline

-In 1966, five infant children were kidnapped by an alien group known as the Alien Hunters for the Reconstructive Experiment Empire Mess, who wanted samples of humans from Earth to experiment on.
-The children were rescued by Mess' arch enemy, the Flash alien race, which took each one to a different planet of the Flash solar system for training.
-Each child was trained separately in a range of superpowers that will allow them to fight Mess, their bodies also adapted to the atmosphere of the Flash Solar System making them gain special abilities.
-When they finally return to Earth in 1986 to combat Mess, who is now trying to invade it, they use the opportunity to search for their birth parents.
+In 1966, five infants from Earth are abducted by an alien group known as the Alien Hunters on behalf of the Reconstructive Experiment Empire Mess, which seeks human subjects for experimentation.
+The children are rescued by Mess’s enemies, the Flash alien race, who take each child to a different planet within their solar system for training.

+There, each is raised separately and trained in a range of superhuman abilities, with their bodies adapting to the planets’ environments and gaining unique powers.
+When they return to their birth planet, Earth in 1986, 20 years later, to confront Mess—now attempting to invade—they also take the opportunity to search for their biological parents.

 Characters

-Flashman
+Flashmen

 Raised in the harsh conditions of Planet Flash and its four moons, gaining powers in the Flash Star System, the eponymous Flashmen was brought up for the purpose of defeating Mess.
 The team can perform team attacks like the Combination Super Spear, a large energy spear created from the combined powers of the Flashmen.